Let’s make wooden floors…! Why wooden, because of the wonderful properties of wood as a building material.

-Rather than fixing the floor boards to the sub-floor, you fix the panels or boards to each other and keep them floating.
+Rather than fixing the floorboards to the sub-floor, you fix the panels or boards to each other and keep them floating.
 It is done by tongue and groove joinery, but this joint is fixed firmly by using a PVA adhesive.

-There is also a clic-lock system, where we don’t need an external adhesive as the boards get locked together.
+There is also a click-lock system, where we don’t need an external adhesive as the boards get locked together.
 SO when the boards expand, the entire wooden floor expands as a whole unit.
 For this reason, an expansion gap is left around the periphery of the entire room, to accommodate any differences caused.

 Ideally, Laminate flooring can be done using Floating floor installation technique.
 But, engineered wood is also possible using this technique.
 However, it is not a good option for solid wood flooring.

 - Ideal for any sub-floor, be it concrete or wooden.

 - May be noisy at times.